PADAS/react-native-jsonforms-formatter/component-diagram.md

 ### 🔴 V2 Utilities (Pink)
 - **V2 Utils Module**: Specialized utility functions for V2 processing
 - **isFieldVisible**: Checks if field should be rendered (not deprecated)
+- **getVisibleFields**: Filters and returns all visible fields from schema
+- **groupFieldsBySection**: Groups fields by their parent section for layout processing
-- **createControl**: Creates JSONForms control elements with automatic collection embedding
+- **createControl**: Creates JSONForms control elements with field-type-specific options and collection embedding
 - **createHeaderLabel**: Creates header/label elements for sections
-- **createSectionLayout**: Creates single-column layouts optimized for React Native
+- **createSectionLayout**: Creates single-column VerticalLayout optimized for React Native with ordered elements
-- **getVisibleFields**: Filters and returns all visible fields from schema
-- **groupFieldsBySection**: Groups fields by their parent section for layout
 - **generateCollectionUISchemaInternal**: Internal function for automatic collection item UI schema generation

 ## Data Flow